miciek/miciek.github.io/_drafts/reactive-ui-by-example.md

  - `rightRotations` is a stream of functions; each time user presses the right arrow key, this stream outputs a `rotateRight` *function*,
  - `actions` is a stream that outputs values from both `leftRotations` and `rightRotations`; each time user wants to change direction of the snake, this stream outputs a function that we need to apply to a current direction to get a new one.

 `directions` stream is more involved.
 It uses the [scan operator](http://rxmarbles.com/#scan), which lets us accumulate values.
 In this case we are accumulating *current snake direction* starting with a value defined in `props`.
 Each time user wants to change the direction (by pressing left or right arrow key) this stream outputs a new direction.
+TODO: better description + image

 `snakeHeadPositions` function returns a stream of... well, positions of snake's head.
 This stream is created using two operators: `scan` and [sampledBy](http://rxmarbles.com/#sample). `directions` stream is sampled using `ticks` stream, so each time there is an object in `ticks`, the returned stream outputs the last value from `directions` stream.
 Then the resulting stream is piped through `scan` operator, which accumulates directions and outputs a new position of snake's head each time there is a new object in `ticks` (effectively every 100ms).
+TODO: explain accumaltion better

 ### Eating and scoring
-The last thing we need to do is to connect all the dots and add eating and scoring logic using the streams we have already defined.
+Now we need to connect all the dots and add eating and scoring logic using the streams we have already defined.
+Please pay attention how much reusability we have here.
+We are building new functionalities using already defined streams.

 {% highlight js %}
 export default class SnakeGame extends Component {